mylinuxforwork/dotfiles-installer/docs/getting-started/install.md

 # Installation

 > [!IMPORTANT]
 > The Dotfiles Installer requires a Desktop Environment (Gnome, KDE Plasma, etc.) or a Window Manager (Hyprland, Qtile, etc.).
-On a minimal system, please install e.g. Hyprland and a terminal first and then execute the installation command in your terminal.
+On a minimal system, please install e.g. Hyprland, Qtile, etc. and a terminal (e.g. alacritty, kitty, etc.) first.

 Install the Dotfiles Installer App from Flathub: